vorakl/vorakl.github.io/src.docs/content/articles/tar-curdir.rst

 |

 Note that *newroot/* was left untouched and is still owned by root:root with 755 permissions.
-But *cpio* is even better.
+But *cpio* can do even more.
 You can create a POSIX tar and easily control which files go in it, because *cpio* only accepts filenames.
 So you can get the file list with *find* and then filter the output to remove (for this particular example) */usr*, */usr/bin*, */var/*, */var/db*, and that's it.
 Super safe and convenient for everyone, while maintaining a relative directory structure inside.
 Here is an example of how I created a tar archive with *cpio*, without any "systems" directories, and then extracted it with *tar* in the usual way:

 |